webix-hub/docs/data/file_manager/loading_data.md

 You should add the **webix_files** attribute for the folders that have files which should be loaded on demand.

-To enable dynamic loading, you need to define the "files" attribute of the "handlers" property in the FileManager configuration and set the url of the server-side script that will load data as its value:
+To enable dynamic loading, you need to define the "files" attribute of the "handlers" property in the FileManager configuration and set as a value the url of the server-side script that will load data when folders will be opened for viewing their content(files):

 ~~~js
 webix.ui({